Enalean/tuleap-documentation-en/languages/en/user-guide/baseline.rst

     This module is part of :ref:`Tuleap Enterprise <tuleap-enterprise>`.
 It might not be available on your installation of Tuleap.

-Baseline allows to take snapshot of Agile Dashboard's milestone content and to compare them.
+Baseline allows to take snapshot of Backlog's milestone content and to compare them.
 Baseline allows to:

 * capture the state of a milestone at given time,
 * identify what changed between two milestones.